ripple-alpha/ripple-alpha-lib/docs/index.md

 # Introduction

-RippleAPI (ripple-alpha-lib) is the official client library to the XLA Ledger.
-Currently, RippleAPI is only available in JavaScript/TypeScript.
+RippleAlphaAPI (ripple-alpha-lib) is the official client library to the XLA Ledger.
+Currently, RippleAlphaAPI is only available in JavaScript/TypeScript.

-Using RippleAPI, you can:
+Using RippleAlphaAPI, you can:

 * [Query transactions from the XLA Ledger history](#gettransaction)
 * [Sign](#sign) transactions securely without connecting to any server